Cheaha State Park

-Cheaha State Park is a public recreation area located in Clay and Cleburne counties in Alabama, USA.
+Cheaha State Park is a public recreation area located in Clay and Cleburne counties in Alabama, US.
 The park's 2799 acre include Cheaha Mountain, the highest point in the state.
 The park adjoins Talladega National Forest and is managed by the Alabama Department of Conservation and Natural Resources.
 It is Alabama's oldest continuously operating state park.
 Facilities include lodgings, a restaurant, campsites, and hiking trails.

 History

 The park opened to the public in 1933.
 From 1933 to 1939, the Civilian Conservation Corps was active in the park creating Cheaha Lake and building numerous structures including a stone bathhouse, eleven stone cabins, two stone pavilions, Bunker Tower, the Bald Rock Group Lodge, and several hiking trails.
 A hotel, restaurant, and five chalets were added to the park in 1973.